Our motto is Be your best

 As a school and network we work continually to develop and improve the Ark approach to primary teaching, learning and social and emotional development.
-Our Curriculum Vision ensures that all aspects of our curriculum provision have been devised with the National Curriculum (Introduced in September 2014) in mind.
+Our Curriculum statement .pdf ensures that all aspects of our curriculum provision have been devised with the National Curriculum (Introduced in September 2014) in mind.
 We have ensured that all the statutory requirements are fully adhered to and that all pupils are fully prepared to meet the requirements of the Early Learning Goals in the Early Years and Foundation Stage, the National Curriculum tests in English and mathematics at years 2 and 6 and Phonics Screen in year 1.

 A strong command of English and mathematics is a vital foundation for the whole curriculum.
 We prioritise depth for breadth so that all pupils secure firm foundations in these core subjects as early as possible.

 - is focused upon high standards in mathematics, reading and writing as well as being broad and balanced, providing plenty of opportunities for enrichment

 - is progressive, ensuring continuity from Reception to Year 6

 - provides a firm foundation for later learning and subject choices underpinned by outstanding teaching.

 We have developed a specific Ark Early Years curriculum which combines the development of personal, social and emotional skills, opportunities for child initiated learning and a broad curriculum with daily mathematics and literacy sessions.

 Key Stage 1 & 2